notfuchsia/notfuchsia.github.io/_posts/2017-04-04-waybackprop.markdown

 The blurring issue is particularly apparent in the domain of images, but is a general characteristic of models trained to place high probability on training examples (i.e. maximum-likelihood).
 These models are punished harshly for putting low probability on even a single training data point, and as a result they spread their probability widely, producing generative distributions with high entropy.
 There is no counteracting incentive not to place probability on regions that don't correspond to natural images.

 Generative Adversarial Networks do have this counteracting incentive.
 GANs are trained not to produce particular outputs, but to match their generative distribution to the distribution that the training data came from, in such a way that an adversarial discriminator can't tell generated examples from training examples.
-Unfortunately, the adversarial training process is very unstable; currently, GANs basically do not work.
+Unfortunately, the adversarial training process is very unstable; GANs are currently unreliable.

 Under a maximum-likelihood objective, it is very difficult to get a model to focus on individual modes.
 Euclidean distance exacerbates this; it corresponds to treating the output of the model as the mean of a unimodal Gaussian with identity covariance.
 To encourage the model to break down the generative distribution into modes, it has recently become popular to quantize real-valued outputs and use a softmax output with cross-entropy loss instead.
-Although disgusting at first sight, the softmax approach is nice because it allows the model to represent arbitrarily shaped distributions.
+Although it feels wrong, the softmax approach is nice because it allows the model to represent arbitrarily shaped distributions.

 Furthermore, modeling high-dimensional distributions becomes dramatically easier when the joint probability is broken up into autoregressive factors.
 There are many ways to do this.
 For sequences, chronological factorization is obvious and popular, in which the problem of modeling $p(x_1, x_2 \ldots x_n)$ is broken up into the subproblems of modeling $p(x_1), p(x_2 | x_1), p(x_3 | x_2, x_1)$ and $p(x_n | x_{n-1} \ldots x_2, x_1)$.
 In order to be able to generalize to longer sequences we assume the conditional distributions are all equal, i.e. there is some stationary conditional distribution $p(x_i | x_{<i})$ that we will model instead.